-1.2 The Commission's proposed way forward on spectrum band planning for mobile communications services
+1.2 The Commission's way forward on spectrum band planning for mobile communications services

-In principle, the Commission proposes that the Virgin Islands will continue to follow the US band plans unless band plans from Region 1 are more spectrum efficient and possible interference from neighbouring countries can be minimized through using Region 1.
+In principle, the Commission has determined it appropriate for the Virgin Islands to continue to follow the US band plans unless band plans from Region 1 are more spectrum efficient and possible interference from neighbouring countries can be minimized through using Region 1.

 - For instance, LTE band 40 (a common TDD band in Europe) consists of 100 MHz of spectrum, while LTE band 30 (a common FDD LTE band in the US), consists of only 2 x 10 MHz of spectrum.
 Given this, the majority of countries around the world have opted to use Band 40, meaning that support for Band 30 is fairly limited.
-As such, the Commission is also inclined to follow the band plan for LTE band 40. - Similarly, Band 7 (2.6 GHz FDD) has a very strong ecosystem in terms of devices and networks compared to the more US/Sprint specific Band 41 (2.6 GHz TDD) and so again, the Commission would likely favour the use of band 7, rather than band 41.
+As such, the Commission will follow the band plan for LTE band 40. - Similarly, Band 7 (2.6 GHz FDD) has a very strong ecosystem in terms of devices and networks compared to the more US/Sprint specific Band 41 (2.6 GHz TDD) and so again, the Commission would likely favour the use of band 7, rather than band 41.
+However, band plan 41 provides more flexibility and contiguous spectrum than band plan 7 and is thus more spectrum efficient.